September, 09 2019 – Grenoble Intake

 - To create a group of dynamic learners with a diversity of professional experience and of cultural origins.

-The MBA offers a 500 hour general management program in a triple-accredited International Business School.
-Our MBA is highly applied in content, delivered by a team that brings together academic specialists together with managers and consultants from a wide range of sectors.
+The MBA offers a 500-hour general management program in a triple-accredited International Business School.
+Our MBA is highly applied in content, delivered by a team that brings together academic specialists, managers, and consultants from a wide range of sectors.

 The program is a balanced and challenging one, equipping participants with numerical and analytical skills, communication and interpersonal skills, plus insights into current managerial issues in geopolitics, macroeconomics and governance.
 Through regular group work on cases and individual assignments on management dilemmas, students will develop their expertise in budgetary and financial management as well as in people management.
 Strategic analysis and negotiation skills are developed through face-to-face team negotiations to resolve authentic and complex cases.